How Curia compares to a typical agent framework

 Prompt injection defense

 All outbound messages — regardless of which skill or agent produced them — pass through a single outbound gateway before being sent.
 A deterministic content filter checks for system prompt fragments, internal field names, secret patterns, and contact data leakage.
+A second-stage LLM-as-judge then reviews mixed-audience messages for principal-private or internal content leaking to external recipients, blocking the send and notifying you with a principal-safe reason.
 Display names in inbound emails are validated against the verified sender address to prevent spoofing.

 No user-defined agent or skill ever runs at the system layer.
 That layer is reserved exclusively for Curia’s trusted infrastructure components.